 Possession of a power of attorney is sufficient authorisation if it confers on the recipient authority to do anything that he or she can lawfully do on behalf of a person as an attorney.

-The representative must be able to provide a written document conferring a general power of attorney to act on behalf of a person, or a power of attorney to act on behalf of a person for child support purposes.
-DHS will accept as a representative someone who is able to provide this documentation.
+The representative must provide a written document to Services Australia conferring a general power of attorney to act on behalf of a person, or a power of attorney to act on behalf of a person for child support purposes.
+Services Australia will accept as a representative someone who is able to provide this documentation.

 An administrator or financial manager may be appointed (by a court or a tribunal) if a person has a condition which renders them incapable of making decisions.
 An administrator or financial manager may be given full or limited powers and the extent of the power will be fully set out in the relevant order.

 Where such an order covers child support matters of a parent, the decision of the administrator or the financial manager is taken to be the decision of the parent.
-In these cases, DHS will be dealing with the appointee only and not the parent.
+In these cases, Services Australia will be dealing with the appointee only and not the parent.

-A representative can be authorised by the parent to talk to DHS on a single occasion by handing over the telephone, or they can give that authorisation to DHS in person.
-DHS will require written authorisation if the arrangement is to continue.
-DHS may also collect identity information for the representative, and assign an identification number, to verify the representative's identity.
+A representative can be authorised by the parent to talk to Services Australia on a single occasion by handing over the telephone, or they can give that authorisation to Services Australia in person.
+Services Australia will require written authorisation if the arrangement is to continue.
+Services Australia may also collect identity information for the representative, and assign an identification number, to verify the representative's identity.

 The best proof that a representative has of their authority is for the representative to produce a letter of authorisation from the parent.
 A letter of authorisation would preferably: